longcipher/arbitrum-reth/docs/reth-sdk-integration.md

 # Arbitrum-Reth Reth SDK Integration Guide

+Note: This guide focuses on patterns and wiring.
+For hands-on snippets and Cargo setup, see also: reth-sdk-usage.md.

 This document describes how to integrate Arbitrum-Reth with the official Reth SDK to implement a high-performance L2 node.

 ## Overview